RelationalFabric/howard/docs/adrs/0006-fast-object-hashing-composition-function.md

 - Empty objects produce the fixed constant `EMPTY_OBJECT_HASH`.

 ### Structural Interpretation
+- **Structure-Independent Access**: Property enumeration and value extraction use Canon's `PAssoc` protocol (or equivalent associative protocol) rather than direct property access.
+This enables hashing to work uniformly across POJOs, Maps, Immutable structures, and other associative containers without structure-aware conditional logic.
 - Arrays contribute entry hashes for stringified integer indices plus a pseudo-key `length`, ensuring structural equivalence regardless of construction order.
 - Typed collections (`Map`, `Set`, `WeakMap`, `WeakSet`) expose deterministic iterable snapshots; each entry is hashed as `(collectionId, elementSalt, elementHash)` so the aggregate remains order-independent.
+- The hashing system operates on the **relational projection** of data structures (using operations like `select` and `patch` from the Universal API) rather than imperative traversal, aligning with the shift from structure-awareness to structure-independence.

 ## Rationale
+1. **Eliminating the Logical Tax**: Fast hashing transforms proof generation from expensive runtime checks into near-zero-cost lookups, directly addressing the computational overhead of verifying complex claims.
-1. **Incremental O(1) Updates**: Storing per-key contribution hashes lets us avoid recomputing unaffected properties.
+2. **Incremental O(1) Updates**: Storing per-key contribution hashes lets us avoid recomputing unaffected properties.
-2. **Stable Composition**: XOR folding with per-object salts keeps the hash order-independent while guarding against identical sub-structure collisions.
+3. **Stable Composition**: XOR folding with per-object salts keeps the hash order-independent while guarding against identical sub-structure collisions.
-3. **Consistent Snapshots**: With accurate metadata, consumers can treat `objectHash` as the canonical representation of the object's current structure.
+4. **Consistent Snapshots**: With accurate metadata, consumers can treat `objectHash` as the canonical representation of the object's current structure—part of the **fabric of proof** rather than an infrastructure of suspicion.
-4. **Deterministic Composition**: The algorithm depends only on well-defined inputs, keeping it independent from object iteration order or caller context.
+5. **Deterministic Composition**: The algorithm depends only on well-defined inputs, keeping it independent from object iteration order or caller context.
-5. **Native-Friendly**: `xxHash3` is available in modern Node runtimes through synchronous and worker-thread bindings with high throughput and negligible startup cost.
+6. **Structure Independence**: Using protocols for property access eliminates the structure-awareness problem, enabling polymorphic hashing across container types without conditional logic.
+7. **Environment Independence**: Lazy module selection ensures optimal performance (native/WASM) when available while maintaining universal compatibility through pure JavaScript fallbacks.

 ## Maintenance Requirements